General Calendar Questions

 What happens if we have weather or other related closures?

-Make up days will be determined at the discretion of the Superintendent using a combination of banked time, holidays and teacher workdays.
+As the division's calendar must meet the 180 instructional days or 990 instructional hours requirements, make-up days will be determined at the discretion of the Superintendent using a combination of banked time, holidays and teacher workdays.